Mother becomes first person found guilty of female genital mutilation in UK

 “These people were to ‘shut up’ and ‘freeze their mouths’.
 There was a jar with a picture of a social worker in pepper found hidden behind the toilet in the bathroom.
 Another spell was hidden under the bed.”

-Giving evidence, the mother denied cutting her daughter, saying: “It’s a big accusation.
+Giving evidence, the mother maintained her account of an accidental injury and told jurors: “It’s a big accusation.
 Someone who would cut a child’s private parts, they’re not human.
 I’m not like that.”

 She told jurors that she resorted to spells because “cutting your child, that’s not something for any person.
 So, as a mother, I knew I did not do it.”